alagalah/gbpsfc-env/README.md

 source ./env.sh
 vagrant up
 ```
-  * This takes a while.
-Could be an hour?
+  * This takes quite some time initially.

 3. Start controller.
   * Currently it is expected that that controller runs on the host, hosting the VMs.
-This will change.
   * Tested using groupbasedpolicy stable/lithium.
   * Start controller and install following features: